 What is FishWatch?

 FishWatch was initiated out of a need to address an important question to Copper River residents: “How can we maintain the healthy fish resources that are important to our cultures, lifestyles, and livelihoods?”
-Using EPA approved protocols, FishWatch trains local volunteers to systematically collect baseline data on water quality and human use in the Copper River Watershed.
-Eventually this data can be used to track and assess long term trends and to monitor changes in water quality and resource use.
+Using EPA approved protocols, FishWatch trained local volunteers to collect baseline data systematically on water quality and human use in the Copper River watershed.
+These data were used to track and assess long term trends and to monitor changes in water quality and resource use.

-The FishWatch program monitors fish habitat trends by assessing the water quality data and human use levels in the Copper River watershed.
-By researching historical data and initiating a mechanism to collect current data, the Copper River Watershed Project will be able to detect early warning signs of fish habitat degradation and distribute this information to watershed residents.
+The FishWatch program monitored fish habitat trends from 2002 – 2006 by assessing the water quality data and human use levels in the Copper River watershed.
+By researching historical data and initiating a mechanism to collect current data, the Copper River Watershed Project can help detect early warning signs of fish habitat degradation and distribute this information to watershed residents.
+The five-year summary report on data collected through FishWatch is available here.

 Five study questions guide FishWatch: